Hours of community support delivered

 Accessibility Weekend Venues

-In its 14th year, our largest fundraiser, the Independence Australia Daddo Charity Golf Day, raised a record $64,000, making it our most successful day in the events history.
+Finally, in its 15th year, our largest fundraiser, the Independence Australia Daddo Charity Golf Day, raised a record $70,000.
+This made it our most successful day in the events history.
 A combination of sponsorship packages, player registrations, hole in one tickets and raffle ticket sales helped Independence Australia to achieve this incredible outcome.
-The funds raised from the golf day help to support Independence Australia’s Psychology and Counselling programs including the newly developed Grief and Loss Program for people with intellectual disabilities living in residential settings.
-Previously there has been no specific service to provide grief and loss counselling when a resident with an intellectual disability of a shared accommodation facility passes away.
-This year we collaborated with DHHS to develop a new workshop which provides an opportunity for affected residents to receive support to understand and memorialise their loss.
-The program has been a huge success, with DHHS expanding delivery to additional houses and bookings being made by other service providers when a resident in one of their accommodation settings passes away.
+The funds raised from the golf day help support Independence Australia’s Psychology and Counselling programs, including increased service capacity to provide much needed support throughout the global pandemic.

 Part time / casual